DataBerenicenz/Epsilon_Team/README.md

 -Based on aspects of music, specifically Valence (Degree of happinness), Energy and Danceability, understand how have those evolved through time.
 ----Do global events have influence on them?
-----How those aspects manifest in different countries
+----How those aspects manifest in different countries?

 -How do said aspects relate to music produced in the countries on scope (Mexico, Argentina, Australia, Canada, Germany, Japan and UK)
-----How do those aspects relate to music consumed in the countries
+----How do those aspects relate to music consumed in the countries?
-----Which are the aspects in which we should focus to forge succesfull carreers
+----Which are the aspects in which we should focus to forge succesfull carreers?

 -How do these aspects relate to location of the countries?
 ----Is it true that, closer to the Equator music tends to be more Happy (Valence)?
-----How do the other aspects relate in that geographic sense
+----How do the other aspects relate in that geographic sense?

 Why we want to know that?